Blue whale swimming at the ocean surface with mottled blue-gray skin

 Their preferred biome is the open, pelagic ocean, particularly deep offshore waters where cold, nutrient-rich upwellings occur.
 They are highly migratory creatures, following a rigid seasonal schedule dictated by food availability and reproductive necessities.
 During the summer months, they migrate to the high latitudes of the polar and sub-polar regions to gorge on the massive, seasonal blooms of krill fueled by continuous daylight.
 As the polar ice advances and winter approaches, they undertake monumental migrations—sometimes traveling over 3,000 miles—to the warm, oligotrophic (nutrient-poor) waters of the tropics to mate and calve, relying entirely on their massive blubber reserves for energy.

-Despite its gargantuan size, the blue whale is a specialized carnivore that feeds almost exclusively on krill (euphausiids)—tiny, shrimp-like crustaceans measuring barely an inch in length.
-An adult blue whale requires a staggering caloric intake, consuming up to 4 tons (8,000 pounds) of krill in a single day during the summer feeding season.
+Despite its size, the blue whale is a specialized carnivore that feeds mainly on krill (euphausiids), small shrimp-like crustaceans.
+An adult can consume up to 4 tons (8,000 pounds) of krill in a day during the summer feeding season.

 To harvest this prey, the blue whale utilizes a strategy known as lunge feeding, a biomechanical feat requiring massive energy expenditure.
 Spotting a dense swarm of krill using vision and potentially mechanoreception, the whale accelerates rapidly toward the swarm.
 At the last second, it drops its lower jaw to an angle of nearly 90 degrees.
 The ventral throat grooves balloon outward, engulfing thousands of gallons of krill-laden seawater.
 The whale then closes its mouth and uses its massive, muscular tongue to force the water back out through the baleen plates, trapping the krill inside the fringes to be swallowed.
 This high-drag maneuver slows the whale almost to a halt, demanding immense cardiovascular power.